chrishughallen/transpy/README.md

 In order to run locally you will need Selenium installed.

-Navigate to the directory in a terminal and run the following command.
+Navigate to the directory in a terminal and run one of he following command.

 python transpy.py en "The english you want translated to French"

 or

 python transpy.py fr "Le français que vous voulez traduire en anglais"

+<b>The program takes 2 arguments:</b>

+1. The language symbol you prefer to have translated, en or fr
+2. A string that you want to be translated.